Reynbow/diablo-rota/README.md

 Requires autohotkey: https://www.autohotkey.com/

-Used for making rotation farming bosses in Diablo easier
+This tool is used for making rotation farming bosses in Diablo easier

 Trigger key is "F1"